 American University and the National Student Leadership Conference have a unique partnership that enables NSLC participants to earn college credit from AU.
-AU awards credit based on instruction derived not only from the lectures, simulations, and other experiential learning gained through your NSLC program, but also from a supplemental AU course, taught by an AU professor, with classes held during your NSLC program.
+AU awards credit based on instruction derived not only from the lectures, simulations, and other experiential learning gained through your NSLC program, but also from a supplemental course taught by AU faculty.
 Each NSLC program has a unique AU course designed to correlate with your program's area of study.
-This credit-bearing course is specifically designed to work within the framework of the NSLC program, allowing students to pursue areas of interest in greater depth with an AU professor without interrupting their NSLC activities.
+This credit-bearing course is specifically designed to work within the framework of the NSLC program, allowing students to pursue areas of interest in greater depth with an AU professor.
 Students may enroll only in the AU course associated with their particular NSLC program.

 Enrolling in the Program